milena-sosic/SRPOL/README.md

 ```

 ### Negations
 SRPOL considers negations for the upcoming phrase which could include adverb and negation modifiers in addition to the first upcoming standard sentiment-laden word.
-It identifies negation signals such as the Serbian words 'ne' or 'ni' (eng. 'not') which reverse the score:
+It identifies negation signals such as the Serbian words `ne`, `ni` or `nije` (eng. 'not') which reverse the score:

 ```math
 \textit{"Film\ \textbf{nije}\ ($\rightarrow$ NEG)\ \textbf{zanimljiv}" (p=+0.53) $\xrightarrow[\times (-1)]{+0.53 }$ -0.53}